jsta/jsta.github.io/_posts/2015-03-19-timescaleshaigh.md

 Recent interest in a paper on sea level rise acceleration (Haigh et al. 2014) has led me to attempt to reproduce their analysis.

-Below is R code that wrote to examine one of the stations from the paper (Key West).
+Below is R code that I wrote to examine one of the stations from the paper (Key West).
 In future posts I will expand on this code to check the "sliding" window portion of the paper.

 ![kw_haigh](/public/images/kw_haigh.png)